 ensure that this information is maintained as memorandum information in the permanent records of the local authority.

-Paragraph 4.1.2.2 of the Code sets out the classes of property, plant and equipment used in the Code, ie council dwellings, other land and buildings, vehicles, plant, furniture and equipment, infrastructure assets, community assets, assets under construction and surplus assets (those assets that are surplus to service needs but that do not meet the criteria to be classified as either investment property or assets held for sale).
+Paragraph 4.1.2.2 of the Code sets out the classes of property, plant and equipment used in the Code, ie council dwellings, other land and buildings, vehicles, plant, furniture and equipment, infrastructure assets, community assets, assets under construction and surplus assets (those assets that are surplus to operational needs but that do not meet the criteria to be classified as either investment property or assets held for sale).
 Authorities shall disclose the information set out in paragraph 4.1.4.3 on this basis.

 An authority may elect (but is not required) to make disclosures in respect of community assets in accordance with Section 4.10 of the Code (Heritage Assets) rather than in accordance with this section of the Code.
 An authority may elect (but is not required) to separately disclose those community assets reported in the Balance Sheet that it holds in trust.
 As property, plant and